certifaction/cli/README.md

 >certifaction request cancel-all [input file | URL] [flags]
 >```
 >#### Description
->Cancel all signature request for given document.
+>Cancels all signature requests for a given document.
 If the input parameter is omitted, then the command will take its input from stdin.
 >#### Flags
 >```
->--note         string   Note to be send to the invite explaining why request
+>--note         string   Note to be sent to the invitee explaining why the request
 >                        was cancelled
 >```